 Before I tell you how you can enter, I must also note: The point of this isn’t just to give you something for free.
 Don’t get me wrong, I’m all for free things and love to enter contests.
 But, my purpose in this is to introduce you to Abundant Harvest Organics and all that they have to offer.
 I want you to try it!
 In my opinion, once you taste it, you’ll be sold.
 Yesterday, my friend Joanna from Waterfall Creative came over for lunch.
 We had Stuffed French Toast (in preparation for a guest post I’ll be doing over on her blog) and Honeydew Melon.
 She tasted the melon, looked up at me almost in shock, and said, “Is this from Abundant Harvest?”
 It was.
 She said she’d never had melon so good.

 To enter*: Leave a comment on this post.

 To enter* a second time: Post about this giveaway on Facebook/Twitter/Google+ or Pin it on Pinterest.
 Then comment that you’ve done this (and provide a link to it, if possible).

 *Please note, you must be able to pick up from one of AHO’s delivery sites (in California) to be eligible to win (sorry to any who will miss out).

 Giveaway closes Monday November 7th at noon (PST).
-Gift box will be available for you to pick up the week of November 14th.
+(Gift box will be available for pickup the week of November 14th.)